-- 11,404 people applied across the two strands of the scheme. - By December 2022, over 6,500 people have received a Stamp 4 status. - Our dedicated web page for the scheme had 37,266 Unique Page Views. - Published 4 videos to build confidence in the regularisation scheme (English, Mongolian, Chinese and Portuguese) - 21 undocumented volunteers were trained on the scheme and how to support their own community via in person training day new National Referral Mechanism.
-Exploitation across a number of sectors including restaurants, which will be put on a statutory agriculture and in the private home footing for the first time.
-The Bill continued to grow.
-After eight years proposes a role for NGOs (with calling for a new identification government departments and system, the government launched agencies) around identification. its Heads of Bill to give effect to a
+- 11,404 people applied across the two strands of the scheme. - By December 2022, over 6,500 people have received a Stamp 4 status. - Our dedicated web page for the scheme had 37,266 Unique Page Views. - Published 4 videos to build confidence in the regularisation scheme (English, Mongolian, Chinese and Portuguese) - 21 undocumented volunteers were trained on the scheme and how to support their own community via in person training day new National Referral Mechanism, which will be put on a statutory footing for the first time.
+The Bill proposes a role for NGOs (with government departments and agencies) around identification.